pairshaped/pairshaped.ca/source/blog/why-bem.html.md

 ## CSS is an unmaintainable nightmare of spiderwebs

 BEM and SASS play very nice together.
-In our header.sass file we can declare a few things; First off some basic styles for the header layout, logo.
+In our header.sass file we can declare a few things; First off some basic styles for the header layout and logo.
 The styles for the navigation will go in their own file.
 SASS supports inline media queries which are just fantastic.
 When styling with BEM one should readily avoid using the !important tag and nested styles.
 When BEM is employed correctly, the need for an !important flag can be an indicator that something is wrong.

-We also approach our CSS mobile first, so all of our media queries are generally based on the min-width of tablet and desktop breakpoints.
+We also approach our CSS mobile first, so that all of our media queries are based on the min-width of tablet and desktop breakpoints.
 It's important to remember to declare the mobile styles first, then your tablet media query, followed by your desktop.
 Cascading means you don't always need to declare a max-width on your media queries.
-We even organize all our CSS styles to improve legibility, it seems tedious at first but we have found it be second nature now.
+We even organize all of our CSS styles to improve legibility.
+It seems tedious at first but we found that it became second nature.

 You can find a basic guideline we follow [here](http://codepen.io/ForrestPhillips/pen/oXoOmE?editors=010).